Bicentennial Capitol Mall State Park: Walkways

-The eastern outer path is the Walkway of Counties, which represents the state's geography from east to west.
-The planters next to the walkway highlight the state's diverse topographical landforms, and feature flora from across the state's respective regions.
-Accompanying these are granite obelisks which provide descriptions of the state's nine physiographic regions.
-An obelisk detailing the history of the Tennessee State Capitol is also located along here.

-The western outer path is the Pathway of History, containing a 1400 ft series of walls, which chronicle major events in the state's history with short inscriptions.
-This pathway is actually divided into two main sections: a shorter section which provides a brief overview of the state's prehistory and precolonial history, beginning one billion years ago, and a shorter one which provides a more detailed history of the state from 1766 to 1996.
-A break in the wall symbolizes the division amongst the state's residents during the American Civil War.
-Each decade, from 1766 to 1996, is represented by a large granite pylon; these are also provided for the precolonial section, which read "One Billion Years Ago", "240 Million Years Ago", "10,000 BC", and "1600 AD", respectively.
+The western outer path along 7th Avenue is the Pathway of History, containing a 1400 ft series of 4 ft walls on the east side, which chronicle major events in the state's history with short inscriptions.
+This pathway is divided into two main sections: a shorter section which provides a brief overview of Tennessee's prehistory and precolonial history, beginning one billion years ago, and a longer one which provides a more detailed history of the state from 1766 to 1996.
+A series of cracks and shifts in the wall symbolizes the political division among Tennesseans during the American Civil War.
+On the west side of the pathway next to the road, each decade from 1766 to 1996 is represented by a large granite pylon in 50 ft increments; these are also provided for the precolonial section, which read "One Billion Years Ago", "240 Million Years Ago", "10,000 BC", and "1600 AD", respectively.
+These were inspired by the monoliths from 2001: A Space Odyssey and unbuilt pylons designed for Freedom Plaza in Washington D.C. by Robert Venturi.
+The walkway is named the Andrea Conte Pedestrian Walkway after Andrea Conte, the First Lady of Tennessee from 2003 to 2011.

-Maps

-On the southern end of the park is the Tennessee Map Plaza, a 200 ft wide granite map of the state highlighting its cities, counties, rivers, major highways, and railroads.
-Eight smaller granite maps arranged below it illustrate the state's topography, geology, original inhabitants, musical heritage, and recreational opportunities.

-Time capsules

-The south end of the Pathway of Volunteers contains both of the Governor's Time Capsules, which were buried during the park's groundbreaking and opening, respectively.
-They will be opened on June 27, 2094, and on Tennessee's tricentennial, June 1, 2096, respectively.
-The lids of each capsule contain brief descriptions of their respective county.

-Along the Walkway of Counties are time capsules from each county, arranged from north to south by Grand Division, which will be opened on the state's tricentennial on June 1, 2096.